 Previous Approach Used for CalSim Studies (2009 CalSim II Assumptions)

-After the issuance of the 08/09 BiOps, there was a multi-agency effort to develop representations of these new criteria in CalSim II for the purpose of estimating the operations of the SWP and CVP for water supply and CECA/NEPA processes.
+After the issuance of the 08/09 BiOps, there was a multi-agency effort to develop representations of these new criteria in CalSim II for the purpose of estimating the operations of the SWP and CVP for water supply and CEQA/NEPA processes.
 Many of the assumptions were based on best guesses and limited data at the time.
 At the time of development, it was expected that the Delta smelt would be the primary driver in the determination of the OMR for the export operations.
 Salmonids were expected to provide a consistent timing with the explicit onset starting January 1, but otherwise expected to be covered by the Delta smelt criteria.

 The methods used in estimating the OMR requirements are detailed in “Representation of U.S. Fish and Wildlife USFWS Biological Opinion Reasonable and Prudent Alternative Actions for CalSim II Planning Studies” and “Representation of National Marine Fisheries Service Biological Opinion Reasonable and Prudent Alternative Actions for CalSim II Planning Studies” included at the end of Appendix H Attachment 1-4 Scenario Related Changes to CalSim II and DSM2.